ankane/strong_migrations/README.md

 #### Good

-There are three keys: batching, throttling, and running it outside a transaction.
+There are three keys to backfilling safely: batching, throttling, and running it outside a transaction.
 Use the Rails console or a separate migration with `disable_ddl_transaction!`.

 ```ruby
 class BackfillSomeColumn < ActiveRecord::Migration[6.0]